QuentinRa/blog.quentinra.dev/cybersecurity/blue-team/_knowledge/index.md

 **The security triad (CIA)** is a famous principle used everywhere in security.
 The opposite is DAD <small>(Disclosure, Alteration, and Destruction)</small>.

 * 🔒 **Confidentiality**: only those allowed can access resources
-* 🔎 **Integrity**: only allowed modification can modify resources
+* 🔎 **Integrity**: only allowed modifications can modify resources
 * 📂 **Availability**: resources are available when needed

-There is also the French "DICAI" model that extends CIA with
+The French "DICAI" model extends the CIA principle with:

 * 🔑 Authentication and Identification: verify the identity of users
-* ⌛ Irrevocability: once performed, cannot be undone
+* ⌛ Irrevocability: once performed, it cannot be undone

 See also: [Parkerian Hexad](https://en.wikipedia.org/wiki/Parkerian_Hexad) (6 layers).